Maintaining a Healthy Smile in Lancaster

 With regular exams, we can detect problems early and help you maintain your oral and overall health.

 Cavities are hollow areas in teeth caused by decay.
 If they are deep enough, they can cause tooth pain or other problems.
-Decay happens when plaque and sugars from food combine to make acid that eats away the tooth.
+Tooth decay happens when plaque and sugars from food combine to make acid that eats away the tooth.
 The best ways to prevent this are by brushing twice a day, flossing daily and getting regular dental checkups.

 Plaque, a sticky film of food and bacteria that is constantly forming on your teeth, is the main culprit when it comes to tooth decay.
 Bacteria that naturally exist in plaque break down the starches and sugars in the food you eat.
 A chemical reaction occurs and produces an acid.
 Like all acids, the acid produced in your mouth is corrosive, which means that it dissolves other materials.
 Your teeth are the victims of this corrosive action.
 The acid dissolves their protective outer enamel layer, eventually creating holes in your teeth known as cavities.

 To repair a cavity, we usually remove the decayed portion of the tooth and replace it with a filling, provided the damage is not extensive and there is still plenty of healthy tooth structure remaining.
 If the decay penetrates the enamel and dentin and gets into the pulp chamber, it’s likely that we’ll need to perform root canal treatment.
-That’s why regular checkups and professional cleanings are so important.
+That’s why regular checkups and professional teeth cleaning are so important.
 They allow us to restore your tooth while the cavity is still small and confined to the outer enamel layer.
 However, preventing decay in the first place is the preferred solution.
 We’ll be happy to show you how to keep your teeth free of plaque and decay.

 Tooth-colored fillings, also known as sealants, are special materials used to cover cavities.
 These fillings were traditionally metal-based and quite noticeable.
 Now they are made with materials like porcelain so they are far less noticeable and act more like natural teeth without feeling uncomfortable.